RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 classified incorrectly.
 Another common metric is `accuracy`.

 ## Overfitting, training, validation and testing data set

+Overfitting is the single most important and challenging issue when training models.
+We don't want our model to get good results by cheating.
+It needs to be general at recognizing images.

+Splitting off our validation data means our model never sees it in training, and so is completely untainted by it, right?
+Wrong.
+You can still cheat by fitting to the validation set.
+A test set, a third set of data, might be best.

 ## How to choose your training set
 ## Transfer learning
 ## Fine tuning